woodcrafty/reck/docs/tutorial.rst

 Subclassing
 ===========
-Since record types are normal Python classes it is easy to add or change functionality with a subclass.
+Since reck types are normal Python classes it is easy to add or change functionality with a subclass.
 Here is how to add a calculated field and a fixed-width print format::